-I’ve talked about scheduling before, and in particular about putting the creative work first on the To Do list, but this can’t be repeated too many times.
+I’ve talked about scheduling before (stand by – article returning soon), and in particular about putting the creative work first on the To Do list, but this can’t be repeated too many times.
 Get up early.
 Close yourself in the bathroom for 10 minutes.
-Don’t sit with your coworkers at lunch.
+Take a little solitary time at lunch.
 Even if there isn’t time to have an hours-long creative session, carving out a dedicated time to think about your work keeps your mind in the game.

 3. Don’t prioritize drudgery over creativity.

 We don’t usually have to do as much cleaning and cooking at an artists’ residency, and there are ways to approach this at home, as well.
 I once had a boyfriend who wanted to change his life and career, but he didn’t have the time to study for his systems administrator credentials.
 He did a cost/benefit analysis and decided that the cost of eating out every single night while studying his material would ultimately bring a greater reward in time savings than the monetary savings that meal planning, shopping, and cooking would provide.
 One year after taking up this plan, he passed his credentialing exam, secured a new position, and paid back the loans that bought him the time to do the study.
 This was an eye-opening idea for me, and I have been inspired by it ever since.

 Last year during NaNoWriMo (National Novel Writing Month), I figured out that in order to make my word count ever day (1,667/day in order to reach 50,000 for the month), I couldn’t do any cooking, so for one month I ordered takeout, which, ultimately, didn’t cost that much more than shopping and cooking.